IRELAND 11 Days

 No matter what day of the week it is, Lanigan’s Bar will always offer live music every day.

-and Rafter’s Gastropub regularly hosts local musicians so you can pair pub grub
+and Rafter’s Gastropub, which regularly hosts local musicians so you can pair pub grub

 with Kilkenny sounds.